 Failure to Warn: Instructions fail to warn of possible hazards.

 Knowing whether or not your defective product claim includes all of the basic elements required in Rhode Island may be tricky.
-You should consult with a Providence Injury Lawyer who has experience with product liability law.
+You should consult with a Providence personal injury lawyer who has experience with product liability law.

 Legal Product Liability Representation in Providence, Rhode Island

 For experienced legal advocacy in a defective product case in Rhode Island, contact the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. in Providence as soon after the accident as possible.
 With more than 40 years of personal injury law experience, the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. is one of New England’s premier product liability firms, with a stellar record of millions of dollars in total recoveries for thousands of satisfied clients.

 Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. at 401.751.8855 today to arrange a free consultation with one of our highly experienced attorneys to learn everything you need to know about asserting your legal right to compensation for your damages.
 Time to file your claim is limited by state law, so make that call today.